Konrad-Jalowy/mycodingnotes/python/tk-guis/mini-apps/README.md

 ## cel to fahr OOP 3
 validating input (no non-digits allowed) and reacting to input change (if deleted, output deleted) added.

+## fahr to cel OOP converter
+Same as cel to fahr OOP 3 but the other way around.